-Only 46 participants of the initial 118 who signed up (i.e. 39%) engaged in the experiments but 71 out of 91 (78%) who accessed the Sandbox could correctly complete its requirements.
-This means that loss of participants in relation to the difficulty of using the application (i.e. 20) represents only 28% of all drop outs, highlighting the ease of participating in the case study.
-The choice to demand the completion of the Sandbox requirements before letting the participants to access the challenges allowed them to learn the basics of the application and practice with it without tampering with the data generated in the experiments.
+46 participants of the initial 118 who signed up (i.e. 39%) engaged in the experiments but 71 out of 91 (78%) who accessed the Sandbox could correctly complete its requirements.
+This means that loss of participants in relation to the possible difficulty of using the application (i.e. 20) represents only 28% of all drop outs, highlighting the ease of participating in the case study.
+The choice to demand the completion of the Sandbox requirements before letting the participants access the challenges allowed them to learn the basics of the application and practice with it without tampering with the data generated in the experiments.

 Each of the 71 participants that completed the Sandbox requirements was invited to one individual and one collective experiment.
-The average invitation was 12 participants per experiment while the average engagement was 7.
+The average invitation was 12 participants per experiment while the average engagement (people who draw at least 1 molecule) was 7.